Dhruvpapa/Mitran-Friend-of-farmer-/README.md

 # Mitran-Friend-of-farmer-
-Made By -: Ayush , Manas , Kartik and Dhruv.
+Made By -: Ayush , Manas , Kartik and Dhruv.(Team 2)